ceph/ceph/doc/architecture.rst

  |               |   |               |
  +---------------+   +---------------+

-With the ability to perform data replication, Ceph OSD Daemons relieve Ceph clients from that duty, while ensuring high data availability and data safety.
+By performing this act of data replication, Ceph OSD Daemons relieve Ceph clients of the burden of replicating data.

 Dynamic Cluster Management
 --------------------------